QSX

 On air you may refer others simply to see “www.no5nn.org/qsx

-You can also educate others about the simple rules of the QSX Calling Frequencies summed up in one short sentence: “Rules are no more than three short calls in any five minute clock period and QSY upon making contact.”
+You can also educate others about the simple rules of the QSX Calling Frequencies summed up in one short sentence: “Rules are no more than 3 short calls in any 5 minute period and QSY after making contact.”

 Notes

 To consolidate the QSX initiative and make it a success we require a number of volunteers in each region who are committed to making exemplary use of QSX.
-Please contact admin at no5nn dot org with your details.
+Please contact “admins at no5nn dot org” with your details and/or join the Email Discussion Lists or the QTT anonymous reflector.